watem-sedem/watem-sedem/docs/installation.rst

 Building on Windows
 ===================

-To build CN-WS on windows, you need to install the Lazarus IDE first.
+To build WaTEM/SEDEM on windows, you need to install the Lazarus IDE first.
 This can be downloaded it from https://www.lazarus-ide.org/.
 Install it under `c:\lazarus` use the provided `make.bat` script to build.

 Open the project in Lazarus (open the .lpi file, see subfolder cn_ws/cn_ws/cn_ws.lpi)